Healthdirect Free Australian health advice you can count on.

 First aid basics

-If you’re reading this because there is an emergency, then stop and call triple zero (000).
-The people you speak to can guide you to provide first aid.
+If you're reading this because there is an emergency, then stop and call triple zero (000).
+The triple zero operator can give you specific advice on providing first aid in your situation.

 Key facts